OneButtonDeveloper/AndroidInfraRed/README.md

 - Import this file into your own project in Android Studio _(File > New > New Module... > Import .JAR/.AAR package)_

+**Tip!** Your can download the **infrared-release.aar** file from [releases](https://github.com/OneButtonDeveloper/AndroidInfraRed/releases/download/v3.0/infrared-release.aar)

-**Known issue:** One of the project files contains broken characters.
+**Known issue!** One of the project files contains broken characters.
 Just rename it again.

 ### 1. Add the following permissions to your AndroidManifest.xml